The 2020 review

 “Consideration should be given at a policy level to legislative amendment to align observers’ protections with the legal protections of fisheries officers.”

-New Zealand law recognises that certain types of misconduct occur in inherently isolated environments, and these do not automatically require corroboration (e.g. sexual offending).
-Fisheries observers operate in similarly isolated environments.
-Given that MPI has a stated zero-tolerance policy with regard to observer abuse and harassment, the ability to prosecute such offences under civil law could result in a practical enforcement pathway and act as a significant deterrent.
+New Zealand law already recognises that certain types of misconduct occur in inherently isolated environments, and these do not automatically require corroboration (as is the situation with solo observers).
+Given that MPI has a stated zero-tolerance policy with regard to observer abuse and harassment, clarifying these offences could result in a practical enforcement pathway and act as a powerful deterrent.